markmcintyre/z-rotation/README.md

-# z-rotation
+# Z Rotation Demo
-A very simple z rotation on scroll example.
+A very simple demo that demonstrates how to rotate an element in the Z axis on scroll.